-An increasingly common request by the Police Department is for the use of aerial drones operated by the Alameda County Sheriff's Office.
-Alameda County drones have been used on search and rescue operations, warrant service operations, and during searches for outstanding suspects of crimes.
+An increasingly common request by the Police Department is for the use of aerial drones operated by other agencies such as the Alameda County Sheriff's Office and Livermore Police Department.
+Drones have been used on search and rescue operations, warrant service operations, and during searches for outstanding suspects of crimes.
 These are strictly surveillance drones and are not weaponized.
 When a suspect is believed to be hiding inside a building, drones can do preliminary interior searches without sending officers inside.
 Drones are more capable of navigating cluttered areas than ground-based robots.
 This dramatically increases the safety of officers and suspects by reducing the likelihood of confrontation.